 We’ve all had our fair share of awkward first dates.
-For Griff, on Series Two of First Dates Hotel, that concept was taken to a whole new level.
+For Griff, on series 2 of First Dates Hotel, that concept was taken to a whole new level.

 During the fourth episode of the hit Channel 4 reality TV dating show, Griff was paired with a blonde haired beauty called Penny.
 Yeah, Griff and Penny, it wasn’t exactly a match made in heaven from the start.

-But, alike every first ever date history, it didn’t run smoothly.
+But, like every first ever date history, it didn’t run smoothly.

 — First Dates (@FirstDates) January 29, 2018